 12: Avoid Buying Gear Designed for Kids (if safe to do so)

 It is important to build up a setup that is functional and comfortable, but that doesn't mean buying camping equipment designed for children unless for safety reasons, such as sleeping arrangements.
 You will often see such products on the market, but in our experience they don’t tend to be of great quality and aren’t necessarily going to last the distance.
 They will also grow out of them pretty quickly.

-To keep your long term costs down, where practical consider buying good quality adult size camping gear to avoid a further outlay down the track when the kids have grown.
+To keep your long term costs down, where practical consider buying good quality adult size camping gear to avoid a further outlay down the track when they have grown.
 This includes sleeping bags, sleeping mats and camping chairs.

 13: Tips for camping with toddlers and babies

 Camping with toddlers and babies can be a real challenge, especially when you are still toilet training, but it can be incredibly beneficial for them as well.

 Safety of course is a priority, which we cover at point 5 above, particularly in relation to your choice of campsite location.
 Routines as mentioned in point 2 are also important, including nap and meal times.

 As your child grows older, you will happily leave at home all of the paraphernalia that accompanies young children.
 Until then, baby carriers, strollers, baby wipes, sleeping cots, a travel potty or toilet and a picnic rug will help make camping with toddlers and babies easier.

 Sleeping cots will also help to contain your child and keep them safe while you attend to a pressing matter.

 15: Keep them occupied during setup and packup